Attending to Children’s Attention Issues

 “My son is struggling in school.
 He loved it at first, but now he’s getting into trouble.
 He wants to play more, he gets other children laughing, and disrupts what the teacher is trying to do.
 I know he’s a good boy.
 What can I do to help him?
 They’re talking about evaluating him for ADD and ADHD.”

 In our busy world, children often don’t get the extended hours to play and experiment that their young minds need in order to thrive.
-So the problems many people see as children's attention issues are actually generated by too much time spent environments in which children are expected to “behave.”
+So the problems many people see as children’s attention issues are actually generated by or exacerbated by too much time spent environments in which children are expected to “behave.”

 When a restricted environment isn’t balanced out by an hour or more a day when children can run hard, laugh hard, wrestle, be daring, and engage in spontaneous play, the strain shows in their behavior.